slott56/slott56.github.io/Pelican/content/blog/2007/11/2007_11_11-estimating_and_the_unknown_unknowns.rst

 The problem is that the model is circular.
-Ideally, we want a model that's like the Function Point model: :strong:`Requirements In → Software Out` .
+Ideally, we want a model that's like the Function Point model: **Requirements In → Software Out** .
 The function point folks evaluate five aspects of the requirements and from those aspects determine the effort, schedule and cost.
 The FP aspects are Internal Logical Files, External Logical Files, External Inputs, External Outputs and External Inquiries.
 Note the emphasis on externally visible features, and the emphasis on the essential ingredients of software.

-COCOMO, unfortunately, gives us a model that is :strong:`Lines of Code In → Software Out` .
+COCOMO, unfortunately, gives us a model that is **Lines of Code In → Software Out** .
 Wait, how can we know the lines of code going in?
 We can't, but we can estimate the lines of code going in, and from that, deduce the effort, schedule and cost.